 Finally, you should consider that filling the muffin cups too much will be a problem.
 Some people make the mistake of filling muffin cups all the way to the top when they’re first starting out.

 You don’t want to do this because the muffins are going to rise as they bake.
-The general recommendation is to fill the muffin cups about 75% of the way to get the best results.
+The general recommendation is to fill the cups about 75% of the way to get the best results.

 When everything gets all over the place, it’s even possible that muffin batter could fall into the oven.
 You don’t want this to happen, and it’s just another reason why you should be careful when baking.

-If you follow the advice above, then you’ll have a much better chance at getting the muffins to turn out well.
+If you follow the advice above, you’ll have a much better chance at getting the muffins to turn out well.
 You can enjoy brown muffins with beautiful domed tops so long as you do things the right way.